-- c.Students who complete coursework at colleges and universities outside the United States will be considered on a case by case basis.
+1.Students who complete coursework at colleges and universities outside the United States will be considered on a case-by-case basis.
 All foreign credentials submitted to the college must include the original plus a certified English translation.
 An official evaluation of foreign credentials must be completed before transfer credit can be granted.
 The student is responsible for arranging for credential evaluation.
 A list of acceptable professional evaluation services is available in the Office of International Students.
-A student is expected to pay all costs of translation and/or evaluation of foreign credentials. - Students who register but fail to list on the admissions application other colleges or universities attended, or who are otherwise ineligible to attend Navarro College, will be subject to dismissal with forfeiture of all tuition and fees. - 5.
-Home School: Students who have completed high school in a home school setting must provide a home school high school transcript clearly displaying the following information: - 6.
-International Students.
-The Director of International Programs oversees all aspects of International Student admissions to Navarro College.
-For admission purposes, international students should provide the following documents:
+A student is expected to pay all costs of translation and/or evaluation of foreign credentials.

+Students who register but fail to list on the admissions application other colleges or universities attended, or who are otherwise ineligible to attend Navarro College, will be subject to dismissal with forfeiture of all tuition and fees.